-After a short-cut trip on the Red Sea (due to the outbreak of Covid-19 … you can read about it here), we just felt that scuba diving (and beaches) wasn’t done for the year.
+After a short-cut trip on the Red Sea (due to Covid-19 … you can read about it here), we just felt that scuba diving (and beaches) wasn’t done for the year.

-Fortunately, at the beginning of December 2020, South Africa was only at Level 1 of Covid-19 and we took a chance of booking a week at Sodwana Bay with Coral Divers.
+Fortunately, at the beginning of December 2020, South Africa was placed on Level 1 of Covid-19 and we took a chance of booking a week at Sodwana Bay with Coral Divers.

 Where is Sodwana Bay?

-Any South African scuba diver will know … it’s a bay in South Africa on the Kwazulu Natal north coast, between St. Lucia and Lake Sibhayi.
-You will also find this bay in the Sodwana Bay National Park … a very popular diving destination.
+Any South African scuba diver will know … it’s a bay in South Africa on the Kwazulu-Natal north coast, between St. Lucia and Lake Sibhayi.
+You will also find this bay in the Sodwana Bay National Park, which is a very popular diving destination.

-Our flight, approximately 2 hours from Cape Town to Durban (the closest airport to Sodwana Bay), was scheduled for 06:00am … which meant we had to stay at a hotel close to Cape Town International Airport … Covid-19 regulations required us to be at the airport already at 04:00am 😲.
+Our flight, approximately 2 hours from Cape Town to Durban (the closest airport to Sodwana Bay), was scheduled for 06:00am.
+Because it was so early, we decided to overnight at a hotel close to Cape Town International Airport … Covid-19 regulations required us to be at the airport already at 04:00am 😲.

-We’ve booked one night in Hotel Verde, a stone through away from the airport.
-That was a good decision … we were already in a relaxing mood even before we’ve boarded our flight to our holiday destination!
+We booked one night in Hotel Verde, a stone throw away from the airport.
+That was a good decision since we were already in a relaxing mood when we boarded our flight to our holiday destination!

-We’ve quickly made our way to the car rentals to get our car for the week.
-It’s around 350km from Durban to Sodwana Bay and a trip that should take around 4 hours … but within the last 90km (from Hluhluwe), there are a lot of cows and goats in the road and you really need to drive carefully … so, this trip eventually took us around 5 hours!
+We quickly made our way to the car rentals to get our car for the week.
+It’s around 350km from Durban to Sodwana Bay and a trip that should take around 4 hours.
+But within the last 90km (from Hluhluwe), there are a lot of cows and goats in the road and you really need to drive carefully … so, this trip eventually took us around 5 hours!

 Arrival at Coral Divers:

-And not a resort as in the word “luxurious”, because there are no multi-storey hotel rooms and a wide selection of restaurants and cocktails bars … no, it’s rustic and in the middle of a bushy area.
+And not a resort as in ‘luxurious’, because there are no multi-storey hotel rooms and a wide selection of restaurants and cocktails bars … no, it’s rustic and in the middle of a bushy area.
 This PADI 5-star resort & dive centre is family run and owned for over 25 years … a real divers’ paradise!

 The staff were amazing – especially during this difficult time of the Corona virus.
-They’ve tried their best to ensure that everyone had a great time, whilst also meeting all the Covid-19 requirements.
+They tried their best to ensure that everyone had a good time, while also meeting all the Covid-19 requirements.

-The great thing about Coral Divers are that you can either prepare your own food (they’ve got this amazing “braai” area, also called barbecue to our overseas visitors ☺️), as well as a big kitchen!
+The great thing about Coral Divers are that you can either prepare your own food (there is an amazing “braai” area – that’s barbecue 😉), as well as a huge kitchen!
 But if you want to sit back and relax, spoil yourself with their menu which consists of great meals – anything from burgers, pizzas or seafood dishes!

-Other than people, we also had “visitors” with long tails … monkeys were a familiar sight during our week at Coral Divers!
-They were constantly playing with each other in the trees between our cabins … and were very sneaky when we humans had our food on the tables … 😉
+Other than people, we also had ‘visitors’ with long tails … monkeys are a familiar sight at Coral Divers!
+They were constantly playing with each other in the trees between our cabins … and were very sneaky when we humans had our food on the tables.